 What Is Open Heart Surgery?

-This type of surgery requires a 6- to 8-inch incision in the chest and may involve temporary placement of a pacemaker to help regulate your heartbeat.
-You’ll likely remain in the hospital for four to eight days after open heart surgery, and it may take at least five to eight weeks for you to recover.
+This type of operation requires a 6- to 8-inch incision in the chest and may involve temporary placement of a pacemaker to help regulate your heartbeat.
+You’ll likely remain in the hospital for four to eight days after the operation, and it may take at least five to eight weeks for you to recover.

-In minimally invasive (robotic) heart surgery, your surgeon will make one or more small incisions between your ribs.
-Then, surgical instruments—along with a tiny camera—are inserted through the incision.
 The surgical tools are connected to robotic arms that the surgeon controls with a computerized device.
-This allows him or her to better manipulate the instruments and perform the procedure more precisely.
+This device enables the surgeon to manipulate the instruments and perform the procedure more precisely.

-Minimally invasive (robotic) heart surgery can be used for several different cardiac procedures, including:
+This minimally invasive procedure can be used for several different cardiac procedures, including:

 - Coronary bypass